dart-archive/dart_docker/runtime/README.md

       server.dart
     packages
       ...
-    pubspec.lock
     pubspec.yaml

-When building your application docker image, `ONBUILD` triggers fetch the dependencies listed in `pubspec.yaml` and `pubspec.yaml` and cache them appropriatly.
+When building your application docker image, `ONBUILD` triggers fetch the dependencies listed in the `pubspec.yaml` file and cache them appropriatly.

 ## Accessing the Observatory